sjjctl/pgp/README.rst

 =========

-You may wish to first import the public GitHub webflow-key used to sign web commits:
+You may wish to first import the public GitHub webflow-key used to sign web commits.

 .. code-block:: bash

     curl https://github.com/web-flow.gpg | gpg --import
     gpg --lsign-key 4AEE18F83AFDEB23

-Import my **signing keys** to your keyring, and sign them as trusted:
+Import my **signing keys** to your keyring, and sign them as trusted.

 .. code-block:: bash

-    make
-    make list
+    make install
     make sign

 Or import from GitHub.